cocos/cocos-docs/en/getting-started/quick-start.md

 - Add more gorgeous effects when collecting stars
 - Add input controls for touch screen devices

-For editions that have been improved in all the above aspects, you can download [Evolution Edition Project](https://github.com/cocos-creator/tutorial-first-game/releases/download/v2.0/polished_project.zip) for reference and learning, which will not be discussed in detail here.
+For editions that have been improved in all the above aspects, you can download [Evolution Edition Project -- **polished_project**](https://github.com/cocos-creator/tutorial-first-game/tree/v2.4) for reference and learning, which will not be discussed in detail here.

 Moreover, if you want to release the completed game on a server to share with your friends, you can read the content of the [Build and Preview](basics/preview-build.md) section.